 - Rather than being forward-looking, the method focuses on historical emissions.

-- It normally includes neither emissions in companies’ supply chains nor emissions from products and services.
+- Neither emissions in companies’ supply chains nor emissions from products and services are normally included.

-- The impact of sector selection, rather than companies’ actual climate performance, can dominate an analysis of a portfolio’s carbon footprint.
+- The impact of sector selection, rather than companies’ actual climate performance, may dominate an analysis of a portfolio’s carbon footprint.

 - Biogenic emissions are equated with those from fossil fuels.